noawe-boi/NoahsObsidianSync/Physics IA2 Report.md

 The research question was somewhat was answered as it was found that the speed of sound can be calculated by investigating the relationship between the frequency of the 7th harmonic of a pipe and then varying length of a pipe with open ends but with questionable accuracy.

 The speed of sound was found to be 353.94m/s with 3.19% error.
-Some reasons for this difference are the limitations discussed such as the inconsistent driver position and sub-optimal measuring of the frequency of the 7th harmonic.
-3.19% is a relatively low error but it must be considered whether this error was the result of correct procedure or not.
+Some reasons for this difference are the limitations discussed such as the inconsistent driver position and suboptimal measuring of the frequency of the 7th harmonic.
+3.19% is a relatively low error, but it must be considered whether this error was the result of correct procedure or not.

-potential extension to this experiment could be the investigation of how the air in the pipe affects the speed of sound.
+Potential extension to this experiment could be the investigation of how the air in the pipe affects the speed of sound.
 By measuring the speed of sound at different temperatures and air densities, the relationship between these factors and the speed of sound could be determined

 ## Conclusion:

 This experiment aimed to determine the speed of sound by investigating the relationship between the frequency of the 7th harmonic and the length of a pipe with open ends.
-The results showed a linear relationship which allowed the speed of sound to be calculated.
+The results showed a linear relationship, which allowed the speed of sound to be calculated.
 Limitations such as environmental noise and changes in the experimental setup over the course of the experiment caused error to a limited degree.
 Potential extensions to this experiment could investigate how environmental factors influence the speed of sound in air.

 ## Sources